PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 ## Configuration of the new B2B input fields in Customer edit page

 Once the B2B mode is enabled, new input fields are displayed in the Customer edit page by navigating to _Customers > Customers_ and editing the desired Customer.
 Customer must be registered in Prestashop himself, of added by Administrator.
 New input fields are the following:
 - **Allowed outstanding amount** - input can be filled with valid characters: 0-9 only.
 Default value is 0.
+If characters are typed as latin letters, input erases the wrong text automatically.
+If there are more than 19 characters in the field, the instant error is displayed below the field - exclamation mark and message _This field is invalid._
 - **Maximum number of payment days** - limit for Customer purchases in days.
 Default value is 0.
 - **Risk rating** - dropdown with the Risk values.
 The values appear as labels in the Outstanding listing table in the Risk column.
 The risk values are the following:
   - None - label appearance is with black text and the green outlined color.
   - Low - label appearance is with the black text and the orange outlined color.
   - Medium - label appearance is with the white text and the red outlined color.
-  - High - label appearance is with the white text and the red outlined color
+  - High - label appearance is with the white text and the red outlined color.

 ## Top UI elements of the Outstanding page